How Many More Misfits Reunion Shows Will There Be? According to Legal Documents, Probably Just One.

 Meanwhile, Jerry — and, later, Doyle — worked in their dad’s machine shop to finance the band and its various endeavors, from merch to international tours.

 The band broke up in 1983, having gradually evolved from melodic punk to metal-infused hardcore that would influence countless bands to come.
-The Misfits’ legend grew in the grave.
+The Misfits’ legend grew in the grave, in media all over the world and in this guide.

 A watershed moment for the Misfits came when Metallica covered two songs, “Last Caress” and “Green Hell,” on their 1987 release, The $5.98 E.P.: Garage Days Re-Revisited, marking the turning point when the The Misfits name became more than just an underground cult.
 Over time, the Misfits’ adapted Crimson Ghost Fiend skull became one of a handful of iconic graphics that was synonymous with punk itself, especially after the Hot Topic aesthetic gentrified the genre in the early years of the 21st century.